EENI Global Business School

 International Trade of Sri Lanka.

-4. Top Sri Lankan exports products are garments, tea, rubber products, coffee, jewelry and gems, refined petroleum, and coconuts
+2. Top Sri Lankan exports products are garments, tea, rubber products, coffee, jewelry and gems, refined petroleum, and coconuts

 India-Sri Lanka Free Trade Agreement (FTA)

-Free trade zones in Sri Lanka are one of the pillars of economic development and foreign direct investment source (FDI).
+Free trade zones in Sri Lanka are one of the pillars of economic development and Foreign Direct Investment source (FDI).

-1. Malaysia is the largest investor (55 million dollars)
+1. Malaysia is the largest investor

 2. Other notable investors in Sri Lanka are the UK, Singapore, and Hong Kong